ngschmidt/routeserver-collector/README.md

 * Python 3.
 * Django Core.
 Required for URL/URI Validation and parsing.
 * Requests.
 You can't really make API calls without it.
-* JSON.
-NX-API speaks json, so we need parsers.
+* JSON

 ## TODO

-* Put into a postgres database or something, historical data is great
+* Put into a postgres/nosql database or something, historical data is great
+* JSON file handles for data inputs
+* JSON schema to define output to generic translation
-* Secretes management
+* Secrets management
 * Use YANG instead of a simple table?

 ## Authors